bear99a9/CardGame/README.md

   - "spades" ♠️

 ## User Stories
-- As a player, I want to choose the number of playing cards packs, So I can control the lenght of the game.
+- As a player, I want to choose the number of playing cards packs, So I can control the length of the game.
 - As a player, I want to choose the match condition, So I can control the rules of the game.
 - As a player, I want to be shown the result of the game, So I know the result.